mstoaks/get-clean-data-project/README.md

 ###How run_analysis.R works:
-The run_analysis.R script assumes the following data https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip has been downloaded into a directory names "./data"
+The run_analysis.R script assumes the following data https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip has been downloaded into a subdirectory "./data".

 The following files are expected:
 * ./data/activity_labels.txt